pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

             publish(event)

-All the methods follow a similar pattern.
+The entity methods follow a similar pattern.
 Each constructs an event that represents the result of the operation.
 Each uses a "mutator function" function ``mutate()`` to apply the event to the entity.
 Each publishes the event for the benefit of any subscribers.